gabsv/Gabriela-Vano/README.md

 💻 Learning the basics of ReactJS, CSS and Python

-🪐 Most of my projects are available on Github

-👽 You can check my Gitlab activities [here](https://gitlab.com/gabsv)
+👽 Most of my projects are available on Github, but you can check my Gitlab activities [here](https://gitlab.com/gabsv)

 🌼 Check out LabRI-UNESP Project [here](https://gitlab.com/unesp-labri)